hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 #### Auto width

 If the list width is set to auto, it will expand to be the size of the longest list item.
+A `max-width` can be defined for the list.

 ![Showing the list's auto width, resizing to the longest list item](/assets/components/form/super-select/super-select-list-width-auto.png)